Port Chester Public Schools

 Port Chester Public Schools, officially known as the Port Chester-Rye Union Free School District, is a school district headquartered in Port Chester, New York.

+The district is located within portions of the Town of Rye.
+All of Port Chester is in the district.
 About 30% of the village of Rye Brook is in the district, and the remainder is in the Blind Brook School District.

 Demographics

 As of October 2014, the district had 4,517 students.

 Schools

 The district has four elementary schools, one middle school, and one high school.